Why Diversity Matters

 - Jeanne Habib, School of Law-Newark, Class of 1992

-The following anonymous responses were gleaned from surveys of Rutgers-Newark graduating senior surveys:
+The following anonymous responses were gleaned from surveys of Rutgers University-Newark graduating senior surveys:

 "You gain an experience that you never forget and the diversity is an important factor also because you learn to interact with people from all countries’ there will always be something to gain.
 Knowledge is power!"

-"Rutgers-Newark can make a person believe they are studying abroad because of all the cultures and diversity encompassed on this campus.
-I feel as if I have traveled around the world at Rutgers-Newark."
+"Rutgers University-Newark can make a person believe they are studying abroad because of all the cultures and diversity encompassed on this campus.
+I feel as if I have traveled around the world at Rutgers University-Newark."

 "… I like the fact that I am going to school with different types of people.
 It allows for many different perspectives and good classroom discussions."